Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 #### 1.3.2 Product functions

 One page summary of the main functions of the product (9.5.4), briefly characterising the minimum viable product.

-Do we need to measure the weather data ourselves (using our own sensors) or do we collect data using web api's relying on accuracy for our current launch location.

 #### 1.3.3 User characteristics